georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 Lastly, you are going to know the ****Account ID**s of the accounts involved.
 You can find them by loggin in to the account and clicking on your name in the top-right of your screen.
 Your account ID labelled as *My Account**.

+#### Note: root account not supported
+Note that you need to have an IAM user on your Primary Account.
+The below procedure doesn't work with root account.
+You should anyway not use your root account for day-to-day stuff, so if you aren't using an IAM user yet, this might be the perfect time to start doing so.

 ### Adding a role
 Log in to (one of) your `Secondary Account`, and go to the IAM service.
 Once there, select the *Roles* tab on the left.